Education is the most powerful weapon which you can use to change the world. – Nelson Mandela

 - Uncrowded classrooms that are designed and equipped for active learning.

-- Good teacher to student ratios with maximum class size.
+- Good teacher to student ratios where class size is limited.

 Conservation and Sustainability